Skip to Section

 You can find out more about VideoVelocity and download it , go to the following URL:

-This simple application is quite basic, but might be all you need if you’re just looking to capture a series of photos to make a time-lapse video.
+This simple time lapse video application is quite basic, but might be all you need if you’re just looking to capture a series of still images to make a time-lapse video.

-Whilst it is only currently available for Windows, the best thing about this program is the price – it is completely free.
+Whilst it is only currently available for Windows, this is the best free timelapse software.

 Download it from the SkyStudioPro website here.

-Once you have captured a series of photos, you don’t just want to stitch them together into a video without first doing a bit of post-production to enhance the colours and make the image ‘pop’.
+Once you have captured a series of still images (photos), you don’t just want to stitch them together into a video without first doing a bit of post-production to enhance the colours and make the image ‘pop’.

-This is probably the most popular post-processing software on the market.
+This is probably the most popular post-processing time lapse video software on the market.
 Most photographers use Lightroom as part of their post-production workflow, Lightroom isn’t just for time-lapse photographers.

 If you’d like to delve further, our Lightroom Time-lapse guide covers pretty much all you need to know on this software.